elgrancalavera/grunt-extend/readme.md

 A JavaScript Object used as the base object in the extension chain.
 Setting `options.defaults` as a property of the task will make all of the targets share the same default options.
-Setting 'options.defaults' on any target will override the task's default options.
+Setting `options.defaults` inside a target will override the task's default options for that target.

 ### Usage Examples